kubernetes/test-infra/prow/ANNOUNCEMENTS.md

 New features added to each component:
  - *February 6, 2019* prow (both plank and crier) will set status on the commit for postsubmit jobs on github.
-You can add `Skip_Report: true` to opt-out of reporting.
+You can add `skip_report: true` to opt-out of reporting.
  - *January 15, 2019* `approve` now considers self-approval and github review state by default.
 Configure with `require_self_approval` and